 Every man brings fresh marvels.
 In addition to the enormous yields of the mines whose names are already familiar to the British public, new spots, teeming with the precious metal, are continually being discovered; and every file of papers introduces us to some new, and until then never heard of locality.
 Thus, for instance, there are several spots in the vicinity of Forest Creek which have acquired a sudden and brilliant fame.
-One place, a "flat," between Adelaide Gully and Wattletree Flat, on the road leading from Forest Creek to Fryer's Creek, has obtained colonial celebrity by a party of four Adelaide men, who had gone there "prospecting," turning up 150lb. weight of pure gold in one morning between breakfast and dinner.
+One place, a "flat," between Adelaide Gully and Wattletree Flat, on the road leading from Forest, Creek to Fryer's Creek, has obtained colonial celebrity by a party of four Adelaide men, who had gone there "prospecting," turning up 150lb. weight of pure gold in one morning between breakfast and dinner.
 That is to say, £6,000 worth of sterling money obtained in one hole in the course of one morning.
 Another hole has, of course, been sunk immediately, closely adjoining "the claim" of these lucky fellows, and here, too, the daily yield averaged from six to nine pounds weight of gold.
 In the whole line of the gulleys and flats in that vicinity, the diggers have been eminently successful.
 Many in the neighbourhood have taken 9, 12, and 20 pounds weight in "pockets," but, of course, the 150 pounds of gold we quoted above stands as yet unparalleled in the history of gold finding.
 It is high time to revise the Arabian Nights' Entertainment.
 Pillars of gold and baskets filled with precious stones cannot dazzle the imagination of the rising generation, when the wildest flights of romance are left behind by commonplace matter of fact reality.
 Seven tons of gold were lying idle at Adelaide Gully for want of horses to take them to Melbourne, and more was fast accumulating.
 At New Bendigo Flat, Forest Creek, one "party" took 12lb. weight from one hole, and four Germans gained 21lb. of gold in one week.
-At Donkey Gully, in the upper part of Forest Creek, 100 ounces were taken out by a party in one week, and many other diggers in that vicinity are digging the old deserted holes and doing "very
+At Donkey Gully, in the upper part of Forest Creek, 100 ounces were taken out by a party in one week, and many other diggers in that vicinity are digging the old deserted holes and doing "very well."

 The papers before us contain a very interesting document, a price current of labour, published by a Mr. Fitchett, of the Victoria Registry office.
 Of course the prices are bona fide ones, because Mr. Fitchett is prepared to engage servants at the amount he mentions.
-Married couples, as house servants for country hotels, &c., can have engagements at 651. to 701. per annum, with rations; shepherds, 381.; hutkeepers, 30%; bullock drivers, 50%, or by the week, 1%.
+Married couples, as house servants for country hotels, &c., can have engagements at 651. to 701. per annum, with rations; shepherds, 381.; hutkeepers, 301.; bullock drivers, 501., or by the week, 11.
 10s., and on the roads from 3l. to 4l.; farm servants, 50l. per annum, and 1l.
 10s. by the week; bush carpenters, 2l. per week; cooks for inns, 1l.
 10s. to 21. per week; general servants, 401. per annum, all including rations.
-Maidservants can have engagements at 24l. to 30l., housemaids at 281., nursemaids 181., cooks and laundresses, 241., including
+Maidservants can have engagements at 241. to 301., housemaids at 281., nursemaids 181., cooks and laundresses, 241., including rations.

 THE CONTEST FOR LISBURN.-A meeting of a portion of the electors of Lisburn was held on Monday, at which 65 out of the 200 electors of which the constituency is composed were present.
-The Lord-Advocate, who was the only candidate in attendance, addressed the meeting at some length, and proclaimed himself an out-and-out Free-trader.
-Mr. Inglis, having completed his canvass, returned to Scotland on Monday evening.
+The Lord-Advocate, who was the only candidate in attendance, addressed the meeting at some length, and proclaimed nimsen an out-and-out without resorting to schemes that would lead to the compilsory adjustment of people's means for purchasing other articles.
+The population of London, ac., ac., ac., ac., are rent.
+Mr. Napier explained at much length and with great particularity the Scotland on Monday evening.